robo-corg/ungraph/README.md

 # Ungraph

 Work in progress ml model inspector.
-Currently only supports onnx.
+Currently only supports onnx and safetensors.

 ## Example